QR4.3.6 Anti-time

 3. Have a constant value, as an electron’s charge is.

-If mass is the net processing that runs and charge is the remainder that doesn’t run, then a matter entity inevitably has mass and charge by the operation that creates it.
-Mass and charge are thus related in a way that the standard model doesn’t recognize.
+If mass is the net processing that runs before a network point overloads, and charge is the remainder that doesn’t run, an electron’s mass and charge come from the same operation.
+Charge is then a necessary byproduct of mass, so they relate in a way that the standard model doesn’t predict.

 Next